 Migrant salary threshold to drop

 It has recently been announced that the salary threshold for skilled migrant workers coming to work in the UK will drop from £30,000 to £25,600, following Britain’s exit from the EU.
+Also, the government has announced they will be introducing a points-based immigration system for awarding visas.
+Some business owners are worried that this system will make recruitment much more difficult, as the pool of potential employees for roles will be greatly reduced.

 Potential employment law changes